ga4gh-beacon/beacon-framework-v2/README.md

 #### The Informational responses
 A Beacon is able to return information, details, about itself.
 Many of the schema responses included in the `responses` folder have a 1-to-1 relationship with the corresponding configuration documents and their equivalent root endpoints, e.g. the `beaconEntryTypeResponse.json` is the schema of a response that wraps the `beaconConfiguration.json` document, and is then used as the payload of the `/entry_types` root endpoint.
 Schematically:
-* *configuration/an_schema.json*:* describes the schema of the configuration file itself.
+* *configuration/an_schema.json*: describes the schema of the configuration file itself.
-* *responses/an_schema_response.json*: describes the format of the response that returns that configuration information.
+* *responses/an_schema_response.json*: describes the format of the response that returns these configuration information.
-* *root/endpoints.json*: describes the API endpoints and parameters that should be called to retrieve such responses.
+* *root/endpoints.json*: describes the API endpoints to be called and parameters to be used to retrieve such responses.

 The following schemas refer to informational responses: *beaconConfigurationResponse*, *beaconEntryTypeResponse*, *beaconFilteringTermsResponse*, ând *beaconMapResponse*.